Working From Home With Kids: Tips During the Coronavirus Pandemic

 Across the world, parents are working from home with their kids as schools and daycare centers have rapidly closed in an effort to slow the spread of the Coronavirus.

 While this is incredibly important for the health of our communities, working parents face complex decisions about how to manage work and family demands.
-Daniela Jensen, Premama’s VP of Brand Strategy and mom to 5, shares tips on how to find perspective and a sense of balance as you work and parent with everyone in the safety of home.
+Daniela Jensen, Premama’s VP of Brand Strategy and mom to 5, shares tips on working from home with kids during the pandemic.
+They will show you how to find perspective and a sense of balance as you work and parent with everyone in the safety of home.

 1. Create a Schedule